A Nobody's Way Up to an Exploration Hero: Characters

-A female adventurer that Kaito meets in the dungeon along with her two female party members.
+A female adventurer who Kaito meets in the dungeon along with her two female party members.
 She uses a naginata and has trained in her family dojo to use it as she dreams of becoming a hero.
 This dream is one she shares with Kaito.
 Eventually Kaito joins her party so they can clear more levels in the dungeon.
 She is a first year in college and attends the college that is the first choice for Katsuragi.
 She becomes infatuated with Kaito the more time she spends with him.